H4D3ZS/H4D3ZS/README.md

 <br />
 <p align="center">
-  <h3> I'm 20 years old Self-taught From the Very Young Age Because I'm Always Interested In Technology and It's my First Love.</h3>
+  <h3> I'm 20 years old Self-taught From the Very Young Age Because It's my First Love.</h3>
 </p>

  - Always Striving To be The Bestest Version of A Developer I Could be.